smartbnb/api-docs/docs/2_security.md

 # Authentication

-Smartbnb protect our API endpoints using [OAuth 2.0](https://tools.ietf.org/html/rfc6749)'s Client Credentials flow.
-In order to use the Smartbnb API, you will need a Client ID and Secret.
+Hospitable protect our API endpoints using [OAuth 2.0](https://tools.ietf.org/html/rfc6749)'s Client Credentials flow.
+In order to use the Hospitable API, you will need a Client ID and Secret.
 These should have been provided to you upon registering to use the API.

 <!-- theme: warning -->
 > #### 👀 Watch out!
 >
-> Your Client ID and Secret are effectively credentials to access your Smartbnb account and connected Airbnb or HomeAway (VRBO) accounts, and therefore should be kept secure at all times - just like passwords.
+> Your Client ID and Secret are effectively credentials to access your Hospitable account and connected Airbnb or HomeAway (VRBO) accounts, and therefore should be kept secure at all times - just like passwords.

 ## Token Exchange